FE-BE-Microdegrees/Subjects/Back-End-Frameworks/Topics/Docker/README.md

 - [Learning Docker by Jeeva S. Chelladhurai](https://www.amazon.com/Learning-Docker-Jeeva-Chelladhurai/dp/1783984869)
 - [Docker for Developers by Richard Bullington-McGuire](https://www.amazon.com/Docker-Developers-Richard-Bullington-McGuire/dp/1789617384)

-## Kontrollküsimused või harjutus
+## Review Questions or Exercises

-- Mis on Docker ja kuidas see erineb virtuaalmasinatest?
+- What is Docker and how does it differ from virtual machines?
-- Selgitage Docker Image ja Docker Container vahelist erinevust.
+- Explain the difference between Docker Image and Docker Container.
-- Kirjutage lihtne Dockerfile, mis loob Node.js rakenduse pildi.
+- Write a simple Dockerfile that creates an image for a Node.js application.
-- Mis on Docker Compose ja kuidas see aitab mitme konteineriga rakendusi hallata?
+- What is Docker Compose and how does it help manage multi-container applications?